India's 'Common Man' cartoonist RK Laxman dead at 93

-NEW DELHI, Jan 26 (Reuters) - Indian cartoonist R K Laxman, whose “You Said It” cartoon featuring the ‘Common Man’ lampooned India’s powerful for half a century, died on Monday aged 93.
+NEW DELHI (Reuters) - Indian cartoonist R K Laxman, whose “You Said It” cartoon featuring the ‘Common Man’ lampooned India’s powerful for half a century, died on Monday aged 93.

 Laxman had been ill for two weeks and died of multi-organ failure at a hospital in the western Indian city of Pune where he lived.